paepke/pyramid_epfl/docs/cookbook/routing/permissions.rst

 Advanced Permission Handling
 ----------------------------
-We are still missing our third page: The forbidden page.
+Unseen to our eyes the third page is handled automatically by the login box: The forbidden page.
 While it is viable to always show the login page it would be better for the user to be able to recognize that he reached a forbidden place, and hasn't just lost his login.
+The login box handles that like this:

 .. code-block:: python

-    from solute.epfl import epflacl
+    def init_struct(self):
         [...]

-    def init_struct(self):
-        self.node_list = [
-            components.Form(
-                cid='login_form',
-                post_event_handlers={
-                    'submit': ('root_node', 'login')
-                },
-                node_list=[
-                    components.TextInput(
-                        name='username',
-                        label='Username',
-                        placeholder='Username',
-                    ),
-                    components.TextInput(
-                        name='password',
-                        label='Password',
-                        placeholder='Password',
-                        password=True
-                    )
-                ]
-            )
-        ]

         if epflacl.epfl_check_role('system.Authenticated', self.page.request):
             self.title = 'Forbidden View'
             self.node_list = [
-                components.Text(
+                Text(
                     value='You are not authorized to see this page!'
                 ),
-                components.Link(
+                Link(
                     url='/',
                     name='Return to Home'
                 )